zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-find-fix-validate/em-find-fix-validate.md

 14. Click on the **activity** tab to understand about the activity breakdown for this SQL.

-16. Click on **Save** button on the top right corner of the page.
+16. Click on **Save Report** button on the top right corner of the page.
 This will help you to save this monitored execution in “.html” format, which can be used to share or to diagnose offline.

 ## Task 3: Real-Time Database Operations Monitoring